-The BIRT Viewer servlet provides tools to display and affect BIRT document and design files.
-This servlet provides both the BIRT Viewer and the BIRT Interactive Viewer.
+The BIRT Viewer servlet displays a BIRT report and provides tools to affect the document and design files.
+This servlet provides both the BIRT Viewer and the BIRT Report Interactive Viewer.
 The Interactive Viewer is licensed separately from the BIRT Viewer.

-To create a link using the URL provided by the Link to this page menu item in the viewer, the HTML page containing the link must use a strict Document Type Definition (DTD).
+To create a link using the URL provided by the Link to this page menu item in the viewer, an HTML page containing the link must use a strict Document Type Definition (DTD).
+Without the DTD, some user interface components such as controls, dialogs, and menus do not appear correctly.
 To use the strict DTD, use the following code at the beginning of the HTML page markup: